alex-bellon/wikipedia/wikipedia.md

 [Pancake Sorting](https://en.wikipedia.org/wiki/Pancake_sorting) - the colloquial term for the mathematical problem of sorting a disordered stack of pancakes in order of size when a spatula can be inserted at any point in the stack and used to flip all pancakes above it.
 A pancake number is the minimum number of flips required for a given number of pancakes.

+[Recreational mathematics (Category)](https://en.wikipedia.org/wiki/Category:Recreational_mathematics) - Recreational mathematics is mathematics carried out for recreation (entertainment) rather than as a strictly research and application-based professional activity.

 ### Numbers

 [0.999....](https://en.wikipedia.org/wiki/0.999...) - denotes the repeating decimal consisting of infinitely many 9s after the decimal point (and one 0 before it), equal to 1.

 [Golden ration](https://en.wikipedia.org/wiki/Golden_ratio) - two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.

+[Happy number](https://en.wikipedia.org/wiki/Happy_number) - Starting with any positive integer, replace the number by the sum of the squares of its digits in base-ten, and repeat the process until the number either equals 1 (where it will stay), or it loops endlessly in a cycle that does not include 1.
+Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers (or sad numbers).

 [Illegal Number](https://en.wikipedia.org/wiki/Illegal_number) - An **illegal number** is a number that represents information which is illegal to possess, utter, propagate, or otherwise transmit in some legal jurisdictions.